-First, QAT review and approval of certain information is required before a state agency may expend appropriated funds for a major information resources project (Texas Government Code, Section 2054.118(a)(2); Texas General Appropriations Act, Article IX, Section 9.02(b), enacted by the 85th Legislature (2017)).
-QAT approval is required for a state agency contract for development of a major information resources project with a value expected to exceed \$10 million to be valid (Texas General Appropriations Act, Article IX, Section 9.01(d), enacted by the 85th Legislature (2017)).
+First, QAT review of certain information is required before a state agency may expend appropriated funds for a major information resources project (Texas Government Code, Section 2054.118(d); Texas General Appropriations Act, Article IX, Section 9.02(b), enacted by the Eighty-sixth Legislature (2019 - 2020)).
+QAT review is required for a state agency contract for development of a major information resources project with a value expected to exceed \$10 million Eighty-sixth Legislature, General Appropriations Act (GAA), 2020-21 Biennium, Article IX, Section 9.01(d).

-QAT approval is also required for an amendment of a state agency contract with a value that exceeds \$1 million to be valid when:
+QAT review is also required for an amendment of a state agency contract with a value that exceeds \$5.0 million to be valid when:

-- the expected total value of the contract subsequent to the amendment exceeds the total value of the initial contract awarded by 10 percent or more; - or the expected total value of an element in the contract subsequent to the amendment exceeds the total value of the same element in the initial contract awarded by 10 percent or more (Texas General Appropriations Act, Article IX, Section 9.01(f), enacted by the 85th Legislature (2017)).
+- the expected total value of the contract subsequent to the amendment exceeds the total value of the initial contract awarded by 10 percent or more; - or the expected total value of an element in the contract subsequent to the amendment exceeds the total value of the same element in the initial contract awarded by 10 percent or more (Eighty-sixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.01(f)).